-- a) Issue a direction to Cabinet to consider the Article 59 IHRAs as against the 307 IHRAs, the WHO CA+ and the UN PPPR Declaration.
-If there is insufficient time for Cabinet to consider these before the 1 December 2023 date for rejection or reservation, then reject or reserve New Zealand's position on the Article 59 IHRAs until it has had time to consider these.
-The assessed legal ramifications are summarised in the article attached as Schedule 3 to this letter. - b) Inform the new government of the four Treaty documents, the directive you have issued at 4.3a) immediately above, and that you are considering the legitimate concerns raised in this letter. - 5.
+- a) Issue a direction to Cabinet to consider the Article 59 IHRAs as against the 307 IHRAs, the WHO CA+ and the UN PPPR Declaration by reference to our domestic and international human rights laws and obligations. - If there is insufficient time for Cabinet to consider these before the 1 December 2023 date for rejection or reservation, then reject or reserve New Zealand's position on the Article 59 IHRAs until it has had time to consider these.
+The assessed legal ramifications are summarised in the article attached as Schedule 4 to this letter. - b) Inform the new government of the four Treaty documents, the directive you have issued at 4.3a) immediately above, and that you are considering the legitimate concerns raised in this letter. - 5.
 We have prepared the following information set out in the schedules here to assist you and your office. - 6.
-Further, we have sent a similar letter to the Human Rights Commissioner, attached here for your information.
+Further, we have sent a similar letter to the Attorney General, attached here for your information.